 PSYC 450 Advanced Advanced Research in Psychology Laboratory

-Additional information about the senior exercise in psychology is available through the department website.
+Additional information about the senior exercise in psychology is available on the department website.

 Students who do excellent work are encouraged to apply to the department chair during the second semester of their junior year if they are interested in admission to the Honors Program.
 Participants complete a large-scale research project on an approved topic during their senior year.
 Each project is supervised by a single faculty member, but also is reviewed periodically by all members of the department prior to an oral examination by an outside examiner in the spring.

-More information about honors work in psychology is available through the department website.
+More information about honors work in psychology is available on the department website.